 Cost is going to be your #1 challenge, especially if you’re trying to sell the idea of a chatbot to the Board of Directors.
 Regardless of the business benefits of integrating a chatbot into your current business model, there is still the matter of who pays for it.
-You can spend as little, or as much, as you want to, and take 3 possible routes.

 A chatbot needs to have robust security from day one.
 Users have come to expect certain security protocols such as HTTPS and HTTP metadata (Transport Level Authentication) attached to any internet channel that makes use of their personal data.
 Anything less than a secure site and users will flat-out refuse to use your chatbot.